andres-mc/project1/README.md

 ## Project Name

-F##d Craver
+Meal Craver

 ## Project Description

-"F##d Craver" is an application whose interest is to help people to reach their future gastronomic experience, based on their preferences or cravings at the time they navigate in the application, providing complete recipes, so they can create them step by step
+"Meal Craver" is an application whose interest is to help people to reach their future gastronomic experience, based on their preferences or cravings at the time they navigate in the application, providing complete recipes, so they can create them step by step

 ## API and Data Sample